rancher/docs/content/k3s/latest/en/running/_index.md

 k3s is bundled in a nice wrapper to remove the majority of the headache of running k8s.
 If you don't want that wrapper and just want a smaller k8s distro, the releases includes the `hyperkube` binary you can use.
 It's then up to you to know how to use `hyperkube`.
-If you want individual binaries you will need to compile them yourself from source
+If you want individual binaries you will need to compile them yourself from source.